 Time for a new pillow?
 See what Saatva offers

 Once you have a new pillow, there are things you can do to help keep it in good condition for as long as possible.
 Namely, you’ll want to clean your pillow regularly.
 Keep in mind the care instructions will vary depending on the pillow type you choose.

 Down pillows or synthetic pillows can usually be washed in a washing machine on a delicate cycle (always check the manufacturer’s instructions first, though).
 Run them through two rinse cycles after the wash, as soap residue can cause feathers to clump.
 Then put them in a dryer (if the care instructions say this is permissible) on a low-heat setting.
 Be sure to fluff your feather pillows after drying so they stay soft and cozy.

 Down alternative pillows are a great option if you want a low-maintenance pillow that can just be thrown in the washing machine.
 Most memory foam pillows and latex pillows can only be spot cleaned and then air-dried.

 If your foam pillow is washable, you can soak it in a tub of warm water with a little detergent, then squeeze out the suds and rinse thoroughly several times.

-Since you're going to be putting a pillowcase over your freshly washed and clean pillow, you don't have to spot-treat stains, but this is still an option.
-For dark stains, you can pretreat it like you would a stain on your clothes.
+Since you’re going to be putting a pillowcase over your freshly washed and clean pillow, you don’t have to spot-treat stains, but this is still an option.
+For dark stains, you can pretreat them like you would a stain on your clothes.
 (Is it time for a new pillowcase?
-Here's how to tell if a standard size pillowcase is right for you.)
+Here’s how to tell if a standard-size pillowcase is right for you.)